 That book was the one I read in college to understand historical materialism.

-It looks big, but in fact only the first chapter is the most essential.
+It looks big, but in fact, only the first chapter is the most essential.

-One more: “Criticismque of the Gotha Program”.
+One more: “Critique of the Gotha Program”.

 “Oh, Ian, I don't even know what Gotha is.
 Why would I read this book when I don't even know what Gotha is?"